pantheon-systems/documentation/source/content/guides/quicksilver/05-asana.md

 6. Give the token a name which denotes it's purpose and save the string generated for the next steps.

 ## Securely Store User Credentials on Pantheon
-Next, we need to provide Pantheon with the credentials for our new machine user.
-We'll securely store these values in the [private path](/guides/secure-development/private-paths/#private-path-for-files) of Pantheon's filesystem.
+You must provide Pantheon with the credentials for our new machine user.
+The credentials are securely stored in the [private path](/guides/secure-development/private-paths/#private-path-for-files) of Pantheon's filesystem.

 We use the filesystem private path in this section because we don't want to track sensitive data like passwords in the codebase with git.

 In the commands below, replace `<site>` with your site name, `<user>` with your Asana machine account username, and `<password>` with its password.

-1. First, let's check for existing secrets using Terminus:
+1. Check for existing secrets using Terminus:

         SITE=<site_name>
         terminus secrets:list $SITE.dev